-You can reach it by foot from Terazije Square in about 5 minutes (400 meters).
+You can reach it on foot from Terazije Square in about 5 minutes (400 meters).
 The National Assembly of Serbia is just around the corner.
-Also, behind St. Mark's church is located a small Russian Orthodox church of the Holy Trinity, and further in the back is the headquarters of the Radio-Television of Serbia, national radio and tv broadcaster.
+Also, behind St. Mark's church is located a small Russian-Orthodox church of the Holy Trinity, and further in the back are the headquarters of Radio Television of Serbia, national radio and tv broadcaster.

-In 2017 the works were resumed and one portion of the ceiling (the apse) is already painted in mosaique, depicting the Virgin Mary without Christ (he is represented in the medallion on her chest).
+In 2017 the works were resumed and one portion of the ceiling (the apse) has already been painted in mosaique, depicting the Virgin Mary without Christ (he is represented in the medallion on her chest).

-In the crypt of the cruch, still not finished and functional, there are tombs of several Serbian orthodox bishops, as well as of the King Alexander Obrenović and his wife Queen Draga, last rulers of the dynasty Obrenović, killed in the May Coup of 1903.
+In the crypt of the church, still not finished and functional, there are tombs of several Serbian orthodox bishops, as well as of King Alexander Obrenović and his wife Queen Draga, last rulers of the dynasty Obrenović, killed in the May Coup of 1903.

 Find it on the map ↓